Setting up a Direct Mail Marketing Campaign

 Next, you will want to run a test mailing.
 Aim to test at least 10% of your list and/or no fewer than 1000 pieces.
 This will give you enough direct mail data to produce useful results.
 Before running your test, decide what response rate will support you going forward with mailing to your entire list.

 Once your mail is out there, you need to be prepared to handle the response.
 Will a response trigger you mailing out more information?
 Or following up with a phone call?
 Be sure you’re ready, because nothing turns off potential customers more than a slow response to their interest in your product.
 The customer could also use details which you have provided in your direct mail to contact you if they are interested.
 This can help to show you companies who are interested in your product and who will potentially want to buy your product or your service.

 Finally, analyse the response to each campaign you run.
 In direct mail marketing, work out your return on investment and this will enable you to work out an expected response rate for your campaign.
 Did a segment of your target audience respond more readily than others?
 You may want to target them more specifically next time or split test your campaign.
 This can help you to tailor your campaign to your target markets needs.

 With each campaign you initiate, you’ll get more information about who is interested in your product or services.
-This will allow you to finely hone your next direct mail campaigns to target the audience which is most likely to respond with the offer which is most likely to prompt that response.
+This will allow you to finely hone and set-up your next direct mail campaign to target the audience which is most likely to respond with the offer which is most likely to prompt that response.